botlaram/docs/docs/publish.md

     git merge upstream/main
     ```

+### Git config to set git credentials

-### Streamlining Git Authentication with Global and System Configurations
+Streamlining Git Authentication with Global and System Configurations

 Managing credentials securely and conveniently is essential for developers working with Git, especially in collaborative environments.
 Manually entering credentials every time you clone or interact with repositories can be frustrating and disrupt workflow and think if you want to automate git clone/fetch in runtime.
 Fortunately, Git provides configurations that allow you to set up credentials once so that they’re automatically used for subsequent interactions.
 This guide will show you how to set up Git credentials using the `git config` command, making your development process smoother and more efficient.